mtsraposo/central_balancos_py/README.md

 Contrary to what the guide recommends, in the `Create Credentials` step, select `Web Application` instead of `Other`, as it's no longer available.

-The `webdrivers` gem will take care of updating `chromedriver` to the version of Chrome that you are using.